Background and History

 Most doubled dies are minor and require magnification to be seen.
 However, a number of issues are more dramatic and can be detected without magnification.
 Among these are the 1955 and 1969-S Lincoln Cents and the 1916 Buffalo Nickel, each of which commands strong premiums on the market.
 Since every doubled die is only produced from a single die, the number minted will be a very small percentage of the overall mintage for the issue.

 It should be noted that there is another type of doubling known as machine doubling.
 This occurs when the dies shift very slightly when a coin is being struck.
 Machine doubled coins occur more frequently and typically command little or no premium in the marketplace.
 These coins are usually identified by all devices and design elements being doubled, including the mintmark.
 The mintmark is not doubled on genuine doubled dies since the hubbing process occurs before the mintmark is punched into the die.

 On a genuine 1969-S Doubled Die Lincoln Cent, the doubling can be found on the obverse die (thus the designation DDO, meaning Doubled Die Obverse).
 Strong doubling shows on both IN GOD WE TRUST and LIBERTY.
 Slightly less prominent doubling can be found on the date as well.
 The separation of the letters is extremely strong and can be easily noted without magnification.
 As previously mentioned, on genuine examples the mintmark and the portrait of Lincoln will show no doubling.

 Key Date Coin Mintage

 The 1969-S Doubled Die Lincoln Cent represents a significant rarity with very limited distribution.
-It appears that the mistake was discovered very shortly after the die was placed into service and stuck only a few pieces before it was removed from production and presumably destroyed.
-A few coins managed to escape the mint and reach circulation, with the variety first reported in July 1970.
+It appears that the mistake was discovered very shortly after the die was placed into service and only a small number of coins had been struck before the die was removed from production and presumably destroyed.
+Nonetheless, a few coins managed to escape the mint and reach circulation, with the variety first reported in July 1970.